Community Gardens & Greenspace

 Allegheny County Parks Ecological Assessments

-The Conservancy has worked with the Allegheny County Parks Foundation and the Allegheny County Parks Department to undertake ecological analyses of two county parks—Boyce and South Parks.
+The Conservancy has worked with the Allegheny County Parks Foundation and the Allegheny County Parks Department to undertake ecological analyses of four county parks—Boyce Park, South Park, Settlers Cabin Park and Hartwood Acres Park.
 These projects inventory and assess the natural areas of the parks, identifying valuable natural assets such as native plants, water bodies, and older growth forests.
 Issues such as invasive plant species, tree pests and diseases, and soil erosion are also identified.
 Recommendations from the project reports include specific areas that should be protected, invasive plant management, opportunities for green infrastructure at buildings and high use areas, locations to reduce mowing and restore meadows, tree plantings and trainings for park staff.
-WPC is continuing this work in Hartwood Acres and Settler’s Cabin Parks in 2017 and 2018.
+WPC is beginning to actively work with the Allegheny Parks Foundation and stakeholders on one additional park: White Oak Park.

 Other Greening Assessments and Solutions